darrendub/darrendub.github.io/_posts/2015-04-17-redesign-brief.md

 ####Measures of Success:
 _Performance:_ A user should begin to see the website rendering in 100ms.
-This should produce a speed index score of 1000ms and to get there my site should deliver the critical path view in the first 14kb of the page. (via Paul Irish, ["Delivering the goods" - Fluent 2014 Keynote](https://www.youtube.com/watch?v=R8W_6xWphtw))
+This should produce a speed index score of 1000ms and to get there my site should deliver the critical path view in the first 14kb of the page. (via [Paul Irish](https://www.youtube.com/watch?v=R8W_6xWphtw))

 _Blog:_ 1,000 Visits, Post twice a week